 CBT is not about trying to encourage you to ‘enjoy’ situations that you don’t happen to like, nor is it about expecting you to be happy if people behave in a way that you don’t necessarily agree with.
 It’s about helping you understand the importance of being logical and rational by looking at fact rather than interpretation.
 It’s also about learning to understand, that even we don’t like things we are still able to tolerate them.
 CBT is also about helping you become more accepting of yourself and other people.

-So, if you’re thinking, feeling, or acting in a way that you don’t like, but don’t seem to be able to change, CBT helps you to identify and challenge the unhealthy beliefs that you hold in the face of that event, whilst at the same time helping you to identify and re-enforce a series of much more helpful and rational beliefs.
+So, if you’re thinking, feeling, or acting in a way that you don’t like, but don’t seem to be able to change, cognitive behavioural therapy helps you to identify and challenge the unhealthy beliefs that you hold in the face of that event, whilst at the same time helping you to identify and re-enforce a series of much more helpful and rational beliefs.
 Change your beliefs and you change the way you think, feel and act.

 After all, it’s not possible to change what has happened to you, but it’s always possible to change what you tell yourself about it.

 How effective is CBT?

 Cognitive behavioural therapy is one of the most widely-used therapies and can be effective in the treatment of many emotional disorders such as generalised anxiety disorders, social anxiety, depression, stress, phobias, anger management, jealousy, obsessive compulsive disorder (OCD) mood swings, sexual and relationship problems and many other conditions.